Barbara T. Bowman

-Barbara Taylor Bowman (born October 30, 1928) is an American early childhood education expert/advocate, professor, and author.
-Her areas of expertise include early childhood care/education, educational equity for minority and low-income children, as well as intergenerational family support and roles.
-She has served on several boards and was the co-founder of Erikson Institute, where she pioneered the teaching of early childhood education and administration.
+Barbara Francis Taylor Bowman (October 30, 1928 – November 4, 2024) was an American early childhood education expert, advocate, academic, and author.
+Her areas of expertise included early childhood care/education, educational equity for minority and low-income children, as well as intergenerational family support and roles.
+She served on several boards and was the co-founder of Erikson Institute, where she pioneered the teaching of early childhood education and administration.

-Early years
+Early life and education

-Bowman was born and raised on the South Side of Chicago, Illinois, the daughter of Laura Dorothy Vaughn (née Jennings) and Robert Rochon Taylor, who was on the board of the Chicago Housing Authority.
+Barbara Francis Taylor was born on October 30, 1928, in Chicago, the daughter of Laura Dorothy Vaughn (née Jennings) and Robert Rochon Taylor, who was on the board of the Chicago Housing Authority.
 Her grandfather was architect Robert Robinson Taylor.
-Her parents were African-American.
+Her biological mother was half African-American.
 After receiving a B.A. degree from Sarah Lawrence College, she began teaching at the University of Chicago Laboratory Schools' nursery school, while simultaneously earning her M.A. degree in education from the University of Chicago in 1952.
+In 1950, she married James E. Bowman.
+They lived in Iran in the mid-1950s, where James Bowman established a hospital in Shiraz.